Daniel Štefulj

-Daniel Štefulj (born 8 November 1999) is a Croatian footballer who plays as a left-back for Slovenian PrvaLiga club Celje, on loan from Croatian Football League club Dinamo Zagreb.
+Daniel Štefulj (born 8 November 1999) is a Croatian footballer who plays as a left-back for Hungarian club Győri ETO.

 Club career

 Štefulj spent his youth years with Međimurje, Varaždin and NK Zagreb.
 He started his senior career with NK Zagreb in 2017.
 In February 2018, he was signed by Rijeka of the Croatian top division.
 Rijeka loaned Štefulj to Krško in 2018, and then to Varaždin in 2019.
 In January 2020, he returned to Rijeka.

 Personal life

 His father Danijel Štefulj was also a footballer.